Knowing how to choose the right winter jacket is essential to not only surviving but thriving in the snow.

 *To learn more about other technical features found on winter jackets such as taped seams and laminated zippers check out Altitude-Sports’ guide to raincoats.

-The first thing to do once you’ve narrowed your selection down to a few models is to make sure your winter jacket fits right.
-If you’re on the hunt for a winter jacket to wear around town you can get away with a form-fitting jacket that will provide the warmth you need.
-But, if you’re searching for something to wear for winter sports or extreme cold weather, you need room for layers.
+The first thing to do, once you’ve narrowed your selection down to a few models, is to make sure your winter jacket fits right.
+When looking for a winter jacket to wear around town, you can get away with a form-fitting jacket that will provide the warmth you need.
+But if you’re searching for something to wear for winter sports or extreme cold weather, you need room for layers.

-When trying on your winter jacket, throw on a few extra layers so you can get a real feel for what it’s going to be like.
-Not every jacket is going to fit perfectly so take some time to try on a few different styles and see what works for you and what feels the most comfortable.
-Try on the next size up from what you generally choose and compare the sizes.
-You should have enough room to move, without feeling as though you’ve borrowed someone else’s jacket.
+Take into account the extra winter layers so you can get a real feel for what it’s going to be like.
+Think of the next size up from what you generally choose and compare the sizes.
+Allow yourself enough room to move, without feeling as though you’ve borrowed someone else’s jacket.

 Bring on Winter!